ellisonbg/py4science/book/whirlwind_tour.rst

    Out[35]: 'cant'

+.. comment:

-..  # skip this for now, maybe illustrate translate later
+  skip this for now, maybe illustrate translate later but the rgx code is much cleaner and suitable for the whirlwind

   There are two string methods that help
   here: ``translate`` and ``isalpha``.
 The ``translate`` method is used